mjneary10/shaunagra-test/content/cards/confirmation/personalised-confirmation-card-for-godson-son-name-and-date.md

 image ="/img/cards/confirmation/personalised-confirmation-card-for-godson-son-name-and-date/personalised-confirmation-card-for-godson-son-name-and-date"

-description = "This is one of our cutest personalised confirmation cards, suitable for boys or girls, godson also.
-You can choose from 4 designs at checkout."
+description = "Godson confirmation card, this is one of our cutest personalised confirmation cards, and you can write your own confirmation wishes for a boy/confirmation card message."
 +++

-This is one of our cutest personalised confirmation cards, suitable for boys or girls, godson also.
+Personalised confirmation card for godson son name and date.
+Godson confirmation card, this is one of our cutest personalised confirmation cards, and you can write your own confirmation wishes for a boy/confirmation card message.
 You can choose from 4 designs at checkout.